 Hunt for the Wilderpeople grapples with its plot in a strangely earnest way for a film which is so brazenly absurdist.
-Sometimes it feels a tad underdeveloped, as if this wasn’t quite the final cut: some scenes are snapped too short while others dragged out, but it is in part this brash, unpolished quality which gives the film undeniable charm.
-It actually feels appropriate that a film which has so much fun doesn’t sweat the technicalities, overlooking continuity and realism in favour of hurtling unhesitatingly from one madcap caper to the next.
+Sometimes it feels a tad underdeveloped, as if this wasn’t quite the final cut: the pacing often struggles as some scenes are snapped too short while others drag on a little too long, but in part, this brash, unpolished quality which gives the film undeniable charm.
+It feels appropriate that a happy-go-lucky frolic doesn’t sweat the technicalities, overlooking continuity and realism in favour of hurtling unhesitatingly from one madcap caper to the next.

 Snatched up by Marvel to helm the latest Thor film, Hunt for the Wilderpeople shows why the spotlight is on Taika Waititi.
 His vision is intrepid and innovative, sparking off past filmmakers rather than stealing.
-It is beautifully Anderson-esque, frameworked around symmetry and the rule of thirds, but never soullessly regimented or too pretty for its gritty storyline.
-It also has that same deadpan humour but sometimes tries too hard to squeeze out laughs; some jokes try too much while others don’t quite try enough.
-The amount of tired fat jokes in the trailer was also worrying, but it seems a lot worse than it is in actuality.
-In soundbite form, what isn’t clear is that most of these jokes fall onto silence, and Ricky’s total ambivalence guides audience reaction: to laugh at the teller, not the subject.
-Cinema doesn’t exist in a vacuum: it can kindle culture and sets up the socially acceptable, so more thought out humour is incredibly welcome, as are jokes that punch up rather than down.
+It is beautifully Anderson-esque (in particular reminiscent of ‘Moonrise Kingdom’), frameworked around symmetry and a faithful follower of the rule of thirds, but never soullessly regimented or too pretty for its gritty storyline.
+It also hinges on same deadpan humour but sometimes tries too hard to squeeze out laughs; some jokes try too much while others don’t quite try enough.
+The double act of Paula and an accompanying police offer Andy (Oscar Kightley) misses the mark on occasion, and the easy and tired fat jokes in the trailer was also worrying, but this teaser is not a fair advertisement for the film’s quirk.
+In soundbite form, what isn’t clear is that most of these jokes fall onto silence, and Ricky’s total ambivalence guides audience reaction – to laugh at the teller, not the subject.
+Cinema doesn’t exist in a vacuum: it can kindle culture and sets up the socially acceptable, so more thought-out humour is incredibly welcome, as are jokes that punch up rather than down.

 The ending is unexpected, but totally fitting in its furor when crunch time comes.
 Hunt for the Wilderpeople doesn’t try to force-feed big lessons, and it’s not a morality play.
+It doesn’t beg to be picked apart or function as a survivalist handbook, but it is delightfully bashful and drips with indie charm.
 In honour of Ricky’s partiality to haikus:

 Hunt for the Wilderpeople